Take Action: Write to supermarkets asking them to stop stocking Israeli products

 An international call for a boycott of Israeli goods was issued by over 200 by Palestinian civil society, trade union and church organisations in 2005.
 Boycotting Israeli goods offers non-violent tactic towards helping achieve an end to Israeli apartheid, as with South African apartheid before it.
 It is both a moral and effective means to help achieve a just and peaceful solution to the Israeli-Palestinian conflict.

 For your part, by continuing to stock Israeli goods, your stores are sadly helping to fund this ongoing tragedy.
 There is a clear moral and material case to cease stocking goods from Israel – they help fund the oppression and murder of Palestinians and the theft of their lands.

-2014 marked the 30th anniversary of the anti-apartheid strike at Dunnes Stores, an action that resounded all the way to Nelson Mandela’s cell on Robben Island.
+2024 will mark the 40th anniversary of the anti-apartheid strike at Dunnes Stores, an action that resounded all the way to Nelson Mandela’s cell on Robben Island.
 It is worth noting that many of those involved in that strike, including Mary Manning, Karen Gearon, Liz Deasy, the late Brendan Archbold and the leadership of Mandate (then IDATU) trade union have voiced support for boycott of Israeli goods; Therefore, I think that more than thirty years on, it remains immoral to stock products that help to fund apartheid.
 Therefore, I am asking you to please stand on the right side of history, to stand against apartheid, and to cease stocking Israeli goods until Israel ends it occupation of Palestinian lands, grants equal rights to all its citizens and complies fully with its obligations under international law.